Investing

 NYSE Stock Exchange

-There are a few fundamental similarities between the Nasdaq and NYSE.
+Several fundamental characteristics unite the Nasdaq and NYSE.

-First, both are publicly traded companies.
-The Nasdaq went public in 2006, while the NYSE went public in 2013 after its acquisition by Intercontinental Exchange, Inc.
+Both operate as publicly traded companies—the Nasdaq went public in 2006, while the NYSE became public in 2013 following its acquisition by Intercontinental Exchange, Inc.

 Nasdaq - Listing Requirements